 Butterflies bring movement and beauty to a sunny garden.
 The sight of the delicate, winged creatures flitting from flower to flower delights the young and old.
-But there’s more to these jeweled insects than meets the eye.
+However, there’s more to these jeweled insects than meets the eye.
 Read on to learn more about how butterflies in the garden are beneficial.

 Butterfly Garden Benefits